Purifying Shampoo: Investigating Shampoo's Heuristics by Decomposing its Preconditioner: Controlling the approximation error induced by stale eigenbases

 \subsection{How does the error induced by the eigenbasis affect convergence?}

-While we have investigated the effect of directly controlling the error induced by the preconditioner's stale eigenbasis, we do not care about this error itself but its impact on convergence.
-In the Imagewoof ViT setting, we find that the approximation quality (determined by $\tau$) during early iterations is dramatically more important than during later iterations; see \Cref{fig:error_impact} (left).
-Setting $\tau=0.8$ for the first $90\%$ and $\tau=0.01$ for the last $10\%$ of iterations leads to an identical final loss as $\tau=0.8$ for all of training ($\approx 0.09-0.1$).
-In contrast, setting $\tau=0.01$ for the first $10\%$ and $\tau=0.8$ for the remaining $90\%$ of iterations leads to a significantly lower final loss ($\approx 0.04$).
-In fact, setting $\tau=0.99$ for all of training, which effectively computes the eigenbases for the first iteration and then freezes them for the rest of training still significantly outperforms AdamW ($\approx 0.12$ vs. $0.3$).\footnote{For $5$ out of $172$ Kronecker factors the eigenbasis is computed twice instead of just once.}
+While we have focused on controlling the error induced by the preconditioner's stale eigenbasis, our primary concern is its effect on convergence, rather than the error itself.
+In the Imagewoof ViT setting, we find that the approximation quality (determined by $\tau$) during early iterations is far more critical than during later iterations; see \Cref{fig:error_impact} (left).
+Specifically, setting $\tau=0.8$ for the first $90\%$ and $\tau=0.01$ for the last $10\%$ of iterations yields a final loss nearly identical to using $\tau=0.8$ throughout all of training ($\approx 0.09-0.1$).
+In contrast, setting $\tau=0.01$ for the first $10\%$ and $\tau=0.8$ for the remaining $90\%$ of iterations leads to a significantly better final loss ($\approx 0.04$).

+Remarkably, freezing the eigenbasis after the first iteration (by setting $\tau = 0.99$ for all of training) still significantly outperforms AdamW ($\approx 0.12$ vs. $0.3$).\footnote{For $5$ out of $172$ Kronecker factors, the eigenbasis is computed twice instead of just once.} This highlights that frequent eigenbasis computations are most beneficial early in training, consistent with previous observations on Shampoo, PSGD, and SOAP \citep{ishikawa2024when,walters2025kron_torch,nestler2025heavyball,vyas2025improving}.

-Inspired by the discrepancy in the rate of change of the eigenbases corresponding to 1D and 2D parameters (\cf \Cref{fig:adaptivity-patterns}, right), we compare an Imagewoof ViT run with $\tau=0.01$ for 2D parameters and no change of basis, \ie Adam, for 1D parameters and vice versa.
-Perhaps surprisingly, using Adam for 1D parameters does not affect the convergence behavior and final loss at all.
-Running Adam for 2D parameters and changing the basis according to $\tau=0.01$ for 1D parameters closely matches Adam's convergence and final loss; see \Cref{fig:error_impact} (right).
+To further investigate the discrepancy in the rate of change in the eigenbases corresponding to 1D and 2D parameters (\cf \Cref{fig:adaptivity-patterns}, right), we compare an Imagewoof ViT run with $\tau=0.01$ for 2D parameters and no change of basis, \ie Adam, for 1D parameters and vice versa.
+Surprisingly, using Adam for 1D parameters does not affect Shampoo's convergence or final loss.
+Conversely, running Adam for 2D parameters and changing the basis according to $\tau=0.01$ for 1D parameters closely matches Adam's convergence and final loss; see \Cref{fig:error_impact} (right).